Question

 Resume Experts • 10+ Years Experience

 The word "cooperate" describes working together with others toward a common goal.
-While cooperation is essential in the workplace, using this word on your resume can make you sound passive and unremarkable.
+While this demonstrates teamwork, it often sounds passive and doesn't showcase your specific contributions or leadership abilities.

-Cooperate is not necessarily a bad word to have on your resume—it's just not as impactful as other words that demonstrate your specific contributions and leadership abilities.
-The term suggests you simply went along with others rather than driving results or taking initiative.
+Cooperate is not inherently bad to have on your resume, but it's generic and doesn't differentiate you from other candidates.
+It suggests you simply went along with others rather than driving results or taking initiative.

-I've compiled some powerful synonyms you can use instead of Cooperate that will make your resume stand out to hiring managers and demonstrate your value as a collaborative professional.
+I've compiled some powerful synonyms you can use instead of Cooperate that will make your resume stand out to hiring managers and showcase your collaborative achievements more effectively.

 Better Alternatives to Use Instead